tmcw/running-for-nerds/README.md

 # Watches

-* Polar: locked down to FlowSync
+Recommended:

 * TomTom: connects to many services, can save files locally
 * Garmin: supports a browser plugin that works on many websites - RunKeeper, Strava, Garmin Connect, etc.
 * Suunto: locked to Movescountvia Moveslink, but has exports to Strava and can also download as Garmin FIT files.
 * Fitbit Surge: uploads to Fitbit & RunKeeper

+Not recommended:

+* Polar: locked down to FlowSync

 ## GPS